The-Neo-Noir/Wannabe-architects-good-reads/README.md

 Test Driven Development (TDD) By Example (Kent Beck)

 Clean Code: A Handbook of Agile Software Craftsmanship (Robert C Martin a.k.a Uncle Bob)
+Refactoring: Improving the Design of Existing Code (Martin Fowler)

+# System Design
+REST in Practice: Hypermedia and Systems Architecture Domain-Driven Design: Tackling Complexity in the Heart of Software